 NPC is a type of head and neck cancer that is primarily associated with EBV.
 Standard treatment for NPC typically includes radiation therapy, platinum-based chemotherapy or a combination of both.
 Surgical intervention is only rarely employed and is usually only utilized in select early stage cases.
 There are no approved therapeutic agents available to treat relapsed/refractory NPC, although there are multiple agents in development for this patient population.

 In April 2017, we entered into an agreement with Merck Sharp & Dohme (known as MSD outside of the U.S. and Canada) to provide drug supply for a study to be sponsored and conducted by us to evaluate tab-cel® in combination with Merck's anti-PD-1 (programmed death receptor-1) therapy, KEYTRUDA® (pembrolizumab), in patients with platinum-resistant or recurrent EBV-associated NPC.
-This Phase 1/2 study will evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary efficacy of the combination and was initiated in the fourth quarter of 2018.
+This Phase 1b/2 study, which was initiated in the fourth quarter of 2018, will evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary efficacy of the combination.
+We enrolled the final planned patient in the Phase 1b part of the study in February 2020.
+Based on our market research, we estimate the incidence during 2018 of NPC in the U.S., United Kingdom, France, Italy and Spain was collectively approximately 3,800 patients and approximately 71,000 patients in East Asia.
+Our study is designed to address a sub-population of the total incidence of this disease.